EarthBigData/openSAR/INSTALLATION.md

 Depending on your Internet connection speed, this might take a while!

+After *anaconda* is installed, ensure that the environment variables are set correctly to execute "conda" and start a new terminal.

+In the terminal (e.g. *bash* on Linux/Mac, *Anaconda Prompt* on Windows) type:

+    conda config --add channels conda-forge --force
+    conda update --yes --all
+    conda install nb_conda_kernels

     **NOTE FOR WINDOWS INSTALLATION:**

-When you run the anaconda installer on Windows, you must make choices on whether to add anaconda to the system path and registry.
+    When you run the Miniconda installer on Windows, you must make choices on whether to add Mniconda to the system path and registry.
 We recommend not doing that (unchecking the two boxes), so that you can keep your system clean, like on Mac and Linux.
 To work with conda python, you then fire up a **Anaconda Prompt** window, which adds anaconda to the path.
 From there you can type your conda commands.
 If you don't do this, you can have python conflict problems.

 ## Earth Big Data LLC's *openSAR*